The Breakers

 The Breakers is a Gilded Age mansion located at 44 Ochre Point Avenue, Newport, Rhode Island, US.
 It was built between 1893 and 1895 as a summer residence for Cornelius Vanderbilt II, a member of the wealthy Vanderbilt family.

 The 70-room mansion, with a gross area of 138300 ft2 and 62482 ft2 of living area on five floors, was designed by Richard Morris Hunt in the Renaissance Revival style; the interior decor was by Jules Allard and Sons and Ogden Codman Jr.

-The Ochre Point Avenue entrance is marked by sculpted iron gates, and the 30 ft walkway gates are part of a 12 ft limestone-and-iron fence that borders the property on all but the ocean side.
+The Ochre Point Avenue entrance is marked by baroque forged wrought iron gates, and the 30 ft walkway gates are part of a 12 ft limestone-and-iron fence that borders the property on all but the ocean side.
 The footprint of the house covers approximately 1 acre or 43,000 square feet of the 14 acre estate on the cliffs overlooking Easton Bay of the Atlantic Ocean.

 The house was added to the National Register of Historic Places in 1971, and was designated a National Historic Landmark in 1994.
 It is also a contributing property to the Bellevue Avenue Historic District.
 The property is owned and operated by the Newport Preservation Society as a museum and is open for visits all year.